 We have reviewed four primary categories of inventory (Cycle, Safety Stock, Pipeline and Pre-Build) as well as the business requirement for each category.
 In order to optimize stock collectively, an intelligent Supply Planning solution is necessary.

-In the next blog of this series, we will outline ways of reducing inventory levels for each of the aforementioned inventory categories.
+In the next blog of this series, Strategies for Reducing Inventory: Key Considerations by Type and Process, we will outline ways of reducing inventory levels for each of the aforementioned inventory categories.
 Please subscribe to our blog to be notified as soon as the next in this series is available to you!